-The Plan is intended to be a plan described in section 404(c) of the Employee Retirement Income Security Act of 1974, as amended ("ERISA") and Title 29 of the Code of Federal Regulations Sections 2550.404c-1 and 2550.404c-5 (together, "Section 404(c)").
-This means that the Company, the participating Employer by which you are employed, the Trustee, the Plan Administrator and other fiduciaries of the Plan may be relieved of liability for any losses which are the direct and necessary result of investment instructions given by you, an investment of all or part of your Plan account in a default investment option in the event you fail to make an investment election, or the investment decisions made by a Plan fiduciary in connection with the management of a default investment option.
+No one within the Company may advise you on investments.
+The Plan is intended to be a plan described in section 404(c) of ERISA and Title 29 of the Code of Federal Regulations Sections 2550.404c-1 and 2550.404c-5 (together, "Section 404(c)").
+This means that the Company, the participating Employer that employs you, the Trustee, the Plan Administrator, and other fiduciaries of the Plan may be relieved of liability for any losses which are the direct and necessary result of your investment instructions, the investment of all or part of your Plan account in a default investment option in the event you fail to make an investment election, or the investment decisions made by a Plan fiduciary in connection with the management of a default investment option.